 The Solar District Cup challenges multidisciplinary collegiate student teams to design and model distributed energy systems for a campus or urban district.
 These systems integrate solar, storage, and other technologies across mixed-use districts, or groups of buildings served by a common electrical distribution feeder.
 The competition engages students in engineering, urban planning, finance, and related disciplines to reimagine how energy is generated, managed, and used in a district.

-The Solar District Cup Class of 2022–2023 competes from August 2022 to April 2023.
-Student teams design and model optimized distributed energy systems for their assigned district use case.
+The Solar District Cup Class of 2022–2023 competed from August 2022 to May 2023.
+Student teams designed and modeled optimized distributed energy systems for their assigned district use case.

 New Ways to Participate in the Class of 2022–2023

 Student teams had two options for their district use cases: (1) assignment to a district use case defined by competition organizers, as has been done in all previous iterations of the Solar District Cup, or (2) a bring-your-own-district division in which students could self-select their district use case, utilizing the district’s available data on their own, with missing data synthesis support by competition organizers.
 All student teams choosing to bring their own district competed in a division against other teams bringing their own districts.
 Additionally, the Solar District Cup Class of 2022–2023 allowed for one-semester or two-quarter participation in the winter/spring.

 On October 11, 2022, the U.S. Department of Energy (DOE) announced the 57 teams from 52 schools that spent a full academic year developing design solutions to meet the renewable energy goals of campuses or other districts.
 On January 31, 2023, DOE announced the 45 teams from 39 schools that advanced to the final stage of the competition.

 On May 1, 2023, DOE announced the first-, second-, and third-place winners in each division.
 Following the announcement, the five first-place teams presented to a public audience, who voted for the Project Pitch Champion.